Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 1913 Liberty Head V Nickel, designed by E. Barber and minted from 1883 to1913 is the seventh most valuable US coin and also one of the rarest US coins ever to be produced.

-There are only five remaining examples of this nickel coin and what’s interesting is that the US Mint has no record of Liberty Head nickels being produced in 1913, which is part of what makes these pieces so popular.
+Therere’ only five remaining examples of this nickel coin and it’s interesting the US Mint has no record of Liberty Head nickels being produced in 1913.

 Which Gold Investment Company Sells These Valuable and Rare US Coins?

 No gold investment company sells these rare and valuable US coins.
-They are extremely rare and extremely expensive coins and you’ll never encounter them in your daily life.
+They’re rare and extremely expensive coins you’ll never encounter in your daily life.
 Also, there’s usually only a couple of them left so you might not even be legally allowed to own these coins.

-Each of these coins is a valuable part of US history so only US institutions like the Smithsonian Institute are allowed to posses them.
+Each of these coins is a valuable part of US history so only US institutions like the Smithsonian Institute can posses them.

-That said, there are legitimate and safe gold investment companies that can help you buy gold and silver coins if you have some money for gold investing.
+That said, there’re legitimate and safe US gold investment companies that can help you buy authentic gold and real silver coins if you have some money for gold investing.

-2 good examples are Augusta Precious Metals and Birch Gold Group.
-Both of these are gold dealers that can also help you open a gold IRA if you’re interested.
+Two good examples are Augusta Precious Metals and Birch Gold Group.
+Both of these are gold dealers that can help you open a gold IRA if you’re interested.
+Silver IRA is also an option.

 And both of these companies offer plenty of US-made valuable coins for you to pick and have as part of your collection.